ismiljanic/SyntaxBase-moderation-microservice/docs/research_paper.md

 ## 4. Methodology

-This section describes the approaches and models used in the multi-phase toxicity detection system, covering classical ML baselines, transformer-based models, and future LLM reasoning.
+This section describes the approaches and models used in the multi-phase toxicity detection system, covering classical ML baselines, transformer-based models, and LLM reasoning.

 ### 4.1 Phase 1 – Classical ML Baseline
 - **Model:** XGBoost classifier with TF-IDF + engineered numeric features